Axosoft/nodegit-flow/README.md

 ### getMasterBranch(repository)
 Returns the value stored within a repos git config with the key of `gitflow.branch.master`

+### getFeaturePrefix(repository)
+Returns the value stored within a repos git config with the key of `gitflow.prefix.feature`

 ### getReleasePrefix(repository)
 Returns the value stored within a repos git config with the key of `gitflow.prefix.release`